Kerala responds to TN's demand, increases water level in Siruvani | Law-Order

 - India

-A day after the Tamil Nadu CM wrote to Vijayan urging him to maintain storage in Siruvani Dam up to the Full Reservoir Level (FRL) to meet the water requirements of Coimbatore city and its suburbs in his state, Vijayan responded by saying the water level in the dam was increased to 75 MLD (million liters a day) from 45 MLD on Sunday further to 103 MLD on Monday.
+A day after the Tamil Nadu CM wrote to Vijayan urging him to maintain storage in Siruvani Dam up to the Full Reservoir Level (FRL) to meet the water requirements of Coimbatore city in and its suburbs in his state, Vijayan responded saying the water level in the dam was increased to 75 MLD (million litres a day) from 45 MLD on Sunday and further to 103 MLD on Monday.

-Noting that the maximum possible discharge level is 103 MLD as per the design of the dam, Vijayan said the matter would be discussed in detail soon and a consensus would be reached.
+Noting that the maximum possible discharge quantity is 103 MLD as per the design of the dam, Vijayan said the matter would be discussed in detail soon and a consensus would be reached.

+''Enhanced water release from Siruvani dam to 103 MLD, the maximum possible discharge quantity, from June 20.
+Requesting @CMOTamilnadu level meet at the earliest to discuss further'', the chief minister said in a tweet later.

+Responding to Vijayan's tweet, Stalin said: ''Look forward to discussing and resolving issues with the spirit of cooperation and comradeship.
+We will ensure that both States prosper together,'' he said on his official Twitter handle.

+On Monday, Stalin thanked Vijayan for increasing the water level in Siruvani dam.
+He spoke to the Kerala CM over the phone, an official release in Chennai said.

-In Coimbatore, officials said that after reviewing the situation, the Tamil Nadu Water Supply and Drainage Board will inform both the district collector and Corporation Commissioner for necessary follow-up.
+In Coimbatore, officials said that after reviewing the situation, the Tamil Nadu Water Supply and Drainage Board will inform both the district collector and Corporation Commissioner for necessaray follow up.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)